In Exercises 11–26, plot each complex number. Then write the comp... | Channels for Pearson+

 Textbook QuestionTextbook Question

 In Exercises 11–26, plot each complex number.
 Then write the complex number in polar form.
-You may express the argument in degrees or radians. −4i
+You may express the argument in degrees or radians. −3

 Verified Solution